raogroupuiuc/webpage/_pages/research.md

 ### Computational biology

 We use mathematical modeling and bioinformatics as tools to complement experimental research in our lab.
 Our objective is to create simple and intuitive models for biological processes that can further guide our understanding of the systems and help with experimental design.
 We have tools to generate and analyze different types of omics data for bacterial and yeast systems, to generate insights into cellular mechanisms.
-One of our newer ventures is the simulation of nutrient availibility (namely oxygen) via fluid dynamics.
+One of our newer ventures is using fluid dynamics to investigate isogenic heterogeneity arising from nutrient availability for fermentation scale-up.